uribo/learnR/basic-functions/statistics.md

 	Welch Two Sample t-test

 data:  classA and classB
-t = 2.312, df = 43.75, p-value = 0.02553
+t = 2.3123, df = 43.746, p-value = 0.02553
 alternative hypothesis: true difference in means is not equal to 0 95 percent confidence interval:
- 0.1214 1.7719
+ 0.121445 1.771888
 sample estimates:
 mean of x mean of y
-    8.667     7.720
+ 8.666667  7.720000
 ```

-we find that the $t$-statistic gets much larger and $p$-value much smaller, which is a strong sign of significant difference between the average scores of the two classes.
+we find that the $$t$$-statistic gets much larger and $$p$$-value much smaller, which is a strong sign of significant difference between the average scores of the two classes.
 This time, we have much more confidence to reject the null hypothesis and claim that the two classes probably have different average scores.

 This is merely an example of location difference test carried out in a very rough way.
 R provides much wider range of statisitcal tests than this.
 We will cover them in later chapters.